Tesla, Apple stock splits pave way for more gains

 “It makes absolutely no economic sense that a split should cause a stock to rally, but it almost always does,” Matt Maley, Boston-based chief market strategist at Miller Tabak & Co., told FOX Business.
 “The general feeling is smaller investors can buy the stock.”

-While a stock split doesn’t make a company any “cheaper” overall, since its market capitalization remains the same, it does give retail investors who couldn’t afford shares at previous prices a chance to buy at steep discounts.
+While a stock split doesn’t make a company any “cheaper” overall, since its market capitalization remains the same, it does give retail investors who couldn’t afford shares at previous levels a chance to buy at lower prices.

 The discounts don't last long, though: History shows that big-name brands typically see their share price rally soon after a split.